carpentries-incubator/swc_github_flow/for_novice_contributors.md

   ![alt text](images/compare.PNG "compare.PNG - compare button")

-  After clikcing "Compare" you will most likely see a message saying **there isn’t anything to compare**, such as -
+  After clicking "Compare" you will most likely see a message saying **there isn’t anything to compare**, such as -

   ![alt text](images/nothing_to_compare.PNG "nothing_to_compare.PNG - example of when you need to switch the base for comparison")